xarray/osgverse/README.md

 7. osgVerse_Test_CubeRtt: a quick test for render-to-cubemap (6 faces) demonstaration.
 8. osgVerse_Test_Pipeline: a program for simple cases and compatiblity tests of osgVerse pipeline.
 9. osgVerse_Test_Pbr_Prerequisite: a quick utility to pre-compute global PBR textures and save them to IBL osgb files.
-10. osgVerse_Test_Paging_Lod: a test for paged LOD file combination and transferring to levelDB.
+10. osgVerse_Test_Paging_Lod: a test for paged LOD file combination, optimization and transferring to levelDB.
 11. osgVerse_Test_Point_Cloud: a test for point cloud viewing and manipulating.
 12. osgVerse_Test_Media_Stream: a test for media streaming / pixel streaming, including server and pusher implementation.
 13. osgVerse_Test_Restful_Server: a test for restful HTTP API, which is based on libhv.